MPs issue mandatory summons for WHO's Bruce Aylward to testify before committee

 He and the WHO have come under criticism by some in Canada for his report on China’s ability to curb the spread of the viral disease, which has since become a worldwide pandemic.

+“This committee was tasked unanimously with studying Canada’s response to COVID-19,” Conservative health critic Matt Jeneroux said of the Commons health committee’s mission.

+“The WHO has played a key role in that response.
+The government has been relying on data from the WHO and has been implementing measures here in Canada based on the WHO’s recommendations.”

-The House of Commons health committee has invited Aylward to testify by video conference from Geneva, Switzerland, twice in the last month.
+The committee has invited Aylward to testify by video conference from Geneva, Switzerland, twice in the last month.

 The committee voted unanimously Thursday to issue a mandatory summons, but it can only be enforced once he returns to Canadian soil.